 You have your bucket list, now what?

 You need to take steps to complete the items on your list, to check them off.
-That’s were goal setting comes into the picture.
+That’s where goal setting comes into the picture.
 Some items are easier to accomplish like taking a special cooking class and don’t need too much planning.
 For other dreams, you really need to prepare and plan in advance, like going on a round trip in Europe.
 You even need to save some money, right?

 You can always add due dates to the items on your list.
 It could be a great motivation to check off and to keep following your dreams.